crystallabs/solidus-graphql-schema/README.md

 1. The generator script currently simply discards all deprecated parts of schema and they are not created in Solidus.
 If/when supporting deprecated elements becomes important, the generator will have to be modified to not skip deprecated elements, but to output them while honoring their `isDeprecated` status.
 1. Determine why `Order`, `Checkout`, and `DiscountAllocation` do not include the field related to discount applications, and consequently the `DiscountApplication` interface.
 1. See whether it is possible to make `Shop.productTypes` connection only support argument `first` (like in the upstream API) rather than all four arguments (`first`, `last`, `before`, `after`)
+1. Object IDs need to be turned into globally unique IDs, as mentioned in https://github.com/boomerdigital/solidus_graphql_api/issues/18
+1. Authentication in solidus_graphql_api should be sorted out as mentioned in https://github.com/boomerdigital/solidus_graphql_api/issues/14